Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection Forms: Introduction

-A quantity in double brackets $[[X]]$ has double meanings: when the quantity is evaluated along an edge shared by two triangles, $[[X]] = X^+ - X^-$, where $X^+$ is evaluated using the metric on one side and $X^-$ is evaluated using the metric on the other side, both with the corresponding induced orientations on the boundaries of each triangle.
-In the case that the quantity is evaluated along a positively oriented edge that lies in the boundary of only one triangle, $[[X]] = X^+$.
-In the case that the quantity is evaluated at a point at the corner $p$ of a triangle $T$, $[[X|_T]] = X^+ - X^-$ where $X^+$ is the quantity evaluated on the ``final" side and $X^-$ is the quantity evaluated on the ``initial" side intersecting at $p$, with the order given by a right-hand orientation on $T$.
+A quantity in double brackets $[\![X]\!]$ has double meaning: when the quantity is evaluated along a facet shared by two simplices, $[\![X]\!] := X^+ - X^-$, where $X^+$ is evaluated using the metric on one side and $X^-$ is evaluated using the metric on the other side, both with the corresponding induced orientations on the boundaries of each triangle.
+In the case that the quantity is evaluated along a positively oriented edge that lies in the boundary of only one triangle, $[\![X]\!] := X^+$.
+In the case that the quantity is evaluated at a corner $p$ of a triangle $T$, $[\![X|_T]\!] := X^+ - X^-$ where $X^+$ is the quantity evaluated on the ``counterclockwise" side and $X^-$ is the quantity evaluated on the ``clockwise" side intersecting at $p$, with the order given by the orientation on $T$.
 In one instance, the jump notation is used to refer to the jump of a scalar quantity across a corner on the boundary in the same way.

 For two normed spaces $X$ and $Y$, $\|\cdot\|_{\mathcal{L}(X,Y)}$ is the operator norm on linear maps $X \to Y$.